quarkdown-labs/amber.kt/README.md

 ## Example

-The library's main purpose is to abstract away from rigid defaults,
+The library's main purpose is to abstract away from rigid defaults, making it possible to create flexible configurations.

 ```kotlin
 import com.quarkdown.automerge.annotations.Mergeable